janedouat/crew-ai/README.md

 # Jane's AI Agents

 A collection of AI agents that represent Jane's digital presence and capabilities.
-This includes a conversational digital twin and a personalized Hacker News research system that filters and summarizes the most relevant tech news based on Jane's specific interests.
+This includes a conversational digital twin that has access to Jane's resume and professional background, and can fetch and refer to Hacker News articles that Jane would be interested in reading based on her interests

 ## Available Agents

 ### 1. Jane's Digital Twin
 - **Conversational AI**: Responds to prompts with Jane's personality, background, and expertise
+- **Resume Access**: Has access to Jane's complete professional background and experience
+- **Hacker News Integration**: Can fetch and analyze Hacker News articles that match Jane's interests
 - **Personality**: Sarcastic but friendly, direct, and focused on healthcare tech innovation
 - **Background**: MBA at HBS, former Special Projects lead at Vera Health (YC S24), CTO & Co-founder of OMENA
 - **Expertise**: Healthcare tech, AI, privacy, women in tech, building tools that help people